Toromarc/Job_posted_data/README.md

 # The Analysis

-The following queries will focus on **Data Analyst** roles.
+The following queries will focus exclusively on **Data Analyst** roles.

 ### 1. What are the top-paying roles for Data Analysts?

-This query allows us to filter by company, salary, and location, identifying the highest-paid roles for Data Analysts.
+This query enables us to filter by company, salary, and location to identify the highest-paid Data Analyst positions.

 ```sql
 SELECT